AmitySereavo/reusable-slide-pages/README.md

 - choice-button groups can be rendered inside a slide via `@choices:`
 - choice buttons can store a selected value using `@store:`
 - choice buttons can optionally route directly using per-choice `goto`
+- choice buttons can be styled per slide or per choice
 - conditional next-button routing can be defined with `@when:`
 - conditional back-button routing can be defined with `@backwhen:`
-- route rules evaluate against the shared questionnaire answers object
+- route rules evaluate against the merged questionnaire context:
+  - live answers
+  - static questionnaire variables
+  - dynamic questionnaire variables

 - previously stored values such as scores can be reused by later slides
 - `@showback:` and `@shownext:` can hide nav buttons per slide
 - `@showif:` can hide optional branch slides unless their conditions are met